JarradDSutherland/HydroKnow/README.md

 # HydroKnow
 This is the group Repository for HydroKnow.
-Group consist of Jarrad S, William C, Jeremy H-D, Jacqueline D, Renee G and Parth K.
+Group consists of Jarrad S, William C, Jeremy H-D, Jacqueline D, Renee G and Parth K.